MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 None    None        /subscriptions/.../resourceGroups/RGDEMO001/providers/Microsoft.Compute/virtualMachines/KBDemo020   None    None    westus    KBDemo020            None    Succeeded    RGDEMO001    None            Microsoft.Compute/virtualMachines    36baa9-9b80-48a8-b4a9-854c7a858ece
 ```

 One restriction of the TSV output format is that there isn't a guarantee on output ordering.
-The CLI makes a best effort to preserve ordering by sorting keys in the response JSON alphebetically,
+The CLI makes a best effort to preserve ordering by sorting keys in the response JSON alphabetically,
 and then printing their values in order for TSV output.
 This isn't a guarantee that the order is always identical though, since the Azure service response format may change.

 In order to enforce consistent ordering, you'll need to use the `--query` parameter and the [multiselect list](query-azure-cli.md#get-multiple-values) format.
 When a CLI command returns a single